-Methodology #2: Stop access to the source database server, detach the databases from the source and attach them to the target.
+Stop access to the source database server, detach the databases from the source and attach them to the target.
 Similar to methodology #1, this is easy if you have the downtime.
 You detach the databases on the source, copy the .ldfs and .mdfs to the target and reattach.
-Detaching and attaching the databases is much quicker than backup and restore, but your copy of the files will take longer since you lose the compression you get with the backups.
+Detaching and attaching the databases is much quicker than backup and restore.
+But, your copy of the files will take longer since you lose the compression you get with the backups.

-Methodology #3: Take one last full backup of all the databases on the source instance and recover them to the target using NORECOVERY.
+Take one last full backup of all the databases on the source instance and recover them to the target using NORECOVERY.
 It is important that these are the last full backups since the intent is to complete the recovery using the DIFF backups.
-If another full backup must be created, make sure to use the ‘copy only’ option so as not to break the backup chain.
+If you must create another full backup, make sure to use the ‘copy only’ option so as not to break the backup chain.
 Do not stop access to the source database during this portion of the migration.
-Then when it is time to perform the migration, stop access to the databases and take DIFF backups on the source server and restore the DIFFs on the target.
-This minimizes the downtime greatly as compared to methodologies #1 and #2 since the DIFF backups will be a fraction of the size of the full backups.
+When it is time to perform the migration, stop access to the databases and take DIFF backups on the source server and restore the DIFFs on the target.
+This greatly minimizes the downtime compared to methodologies #1 and #2 because the DIFF backups will be a fraction of the size of the full backups.

-Methodology #4: Setup log shipping from the source to the target, and then make the target the master and stop the log shipping.
+Setup log shipping from the source to the target, and then make the target the master and stop the log shipping.
 This offers the least amount of downtime but is also the most amount of setup time.
-To be honest I have never migrated a server this way, but I know people have done it.
+To be honest, I have never migrated a server this way, but I know people have done it.

-So those were my options that I had to choose from when I started preparing to upgrade the 2008 server to 2008 R2.
+So those were my options when I started preparing to upgrade the 2008 server to 2008 R2.
 I immediately eliminated methods 1 and 2 because the amount of data was much larger than the downtime window would permit.
 Since this is an upgrade, Method 4 would not work as the source and target instances need to be of the same version of SQL Server.
-My choice was pretty obvious, the only option left was method 3… or so I thought.
+My choice was pretty obvious, the only option left was method 3…or so I thought.

 I was working with the system admins to build the virtual machine that was to become the ‘target’ database server when Methodology #5 popped into my head:

-Methodology #5: Shutdown SQL Server on the source instance, move the LUNs from the old server to the new server and attach the databases there.
+Shutdown SQL Server on the source instance, move the LUNs from the old server to the new server and attach the databases there.
 Fast and easy with little downtime if you have done all your setup properly prior to this step (of course).
-This of course only works if you are using a SAN and the new database server is on the same SAN.
+This only works if you are using a SAN and the new database server is on the same SAN.